 What really makes us look old?
-Collagen and elastin in the dermis provide the structural support for our skin.
+Collagen and elastin in the skin provide structural support and work as our skin’s youth layer.
+These important proteins are found in the dermis layer of the skin and play a key role in helping us to look young.
 Over time, they are damaged through the natural ageing process, smoking, our diets and exposure to UV radiation.
 Our skin then starts to lose its youthfulness, wrinkles develop and sagging starts to occur.
 Ugggh.

 From the age of 20, we start to lose about 1% of the collagen in the skin each year, and so our skin gets thinner and more fragile the older we get.